 - Unexpected death

 If the circumstances require immediate medical attention, that should be your first step.
 Make sure the resident obtains appropriate care.
 If you suspect neglect or abuse, you may wish to contact local police or The Department of Children and Families (DCF).
-You should also consider contacting The Ansara Law Firm for information on whether you may have a claim to compensation via civil action.Challenges to Nursing Home Litigation
+You should also consider contacting the Fort Lauderdale nursing home negligence attorneys at The Ansara Law Firm for information on whether you may have a claim to compensation via civil action.Challenges to Nursing Home Litigation

 Nursing home neglect and abuse lawsuits can be challenging for a number of reasons, not the least of which is the resident is often not able to personally testify to the underlying facts.